Life Insurance For People With Rheumatoid Arthritis [Approved! And, Here’s How]

 (1) the date of diagnosis

-(2) medication taken
+(2) medication taken and treatment options

 (3) any disability

-(4) any deformity
+(4) any deformity and symptoms

-(5) frequency of flare ups
+(5) frequency of flare-ups

 (6) body parts affected

-(7) any other health conditions
+(7) any other medical conditions

 Let’s talk about these factors in more detail.